peter-fei/UniCAS/readme.md

 # UniCAS

 Cervical abnormality screening is pivotal for prevention and treatment.
 However, the substantial size of whole slide images (WSIs) makes examination labor-intensive and time-consuming.
 Current deep learning-based approaches struggle with the morphological diversity of cervical cytology and require specialized models for distinct diagnostic tasks, leading to fragmented workflows.
-Here, we present UniCAS, a cervical cytology foundation model pre-trained via self-supervised learning on 48,532 WSIs encompassing diverse patient demographics and pathological conditions.
+Here, we present UniCAS, a cytology foundation model pre-trained on 48,532 cervical WSIs encompassing diverse patient demographics and pathological conditions.
 UniCAS enables various clinical analysis tasks, achieving state-of-the-art performance in slide-level diagnosis, region-level analysis, and pixel-level image enhancement.
 In particular, by integrating a multi-task aggregator for slide-level diagnosis, UniCAS achieves AUCs of 92.60%, 92.58%, and 98.39% for cancer screening, candidiasis testing, and clue cell diagnosis, respectively, while reducing diagnostic time by 70% compared to conventional approaches.
 This work establishes a paradigm for efficient multi-scale analysis in automated cervical cytology, bridging the gap between computational pathology and clinical diagnostic workflows.

 ## Table of Contents